leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 122. Best Time to Buy and Sell Stock II

 Add (prices[i] - prices[i - 1]) when it is positive.

+## 123.

+## 124.

+## 125. Valid Palindrome

+First change all characters to uppercase or lowercase, then check characters one by one.

+Faults:

+1. **[WA]** Alphanumeric characters include both letters and numbers.